How to Register & Title a Vehicle

 You will need to obtain car registration and car title documents if you have recently purchased a vehicle.
 Senior DMV car registration is a requirement for all vehicle purchases, if the vehicle is to be driven.
 Both used and new car registration have the same general requirements for seniors, but the registration process is slightly different for each.
 Senior car titles are similarly required for new or used vehicle purchases.
 Driving without DMV car registration credentials is, in the vast majority of cases, illegal and risky.
 Learn how to get car registration documents and car titling in the sections outlined below.

-Senior Car Registration Requirements and Application Procedures
+Learn About Senior Car Registration Requirements & Application Procedures

 Motor vehicle registration requirements vary depending on the home state of the driver.
 The same is true for registration of vehicle procedures.
 For example, some states allow residents to complete car registration online, while others prefer to have customers visit local DMV branches.
 The process for getting car registration is also different, depending on the type of vehicle the resident is purchasing and seeking to register and title.